brian-team/brian2/docs_sphinx/introduction/install.rst

 Testing Brian
 -------------

-If you have the nose_ testing utility installed, you can run Brian2's test suite::
+If you have the nose_ testing utility installed, you can run Brian's test suite::

     import brian2